-Barcelona v Eibar
+Barcelona 6-1 Eibar

 Live Text

 Corner, Eibar.
-Conceded by Paulinho.
+Conceded by Javier Mascherano.

 Attempt blocked.
-Anaitz Arbilla (Eibar) right footed shot from outside the box is blocked.
+Takashi Inui (Eibar) right footed shot from outside the box is blocked.

+Charles (Eibar) hits the bar with a header from the centre of the box.
+Assisted by David Juncà with a cross following a set piece situation.

 Gonzalo Escalante (Eibar) wins a free kick in the attacking half.